Securing Your Legacy: A Comprehensive Report on Estate Planning for Cryptocurrency Holders

 3. Core Components of a Crypto Estate Plan

-3.1 Inventorying Your Digital Assets
+3.1 Inventory of Digital Assets

 Before you begin formalizing your estate plan, create a clear, comprehensive inventory of your digital holdings.
 This list should include all cryptocurrencies, tokens, NFTs, and any exchange balances you maintain.
 Document the type of asset, where it's stored, and any login details or recovery methods associated with it.
 Consider periodically updating this inventory as you acquire new assets or move them between wallets.